spatie/laravel-health/docs/basic-usage/creating-custom-checks.md

 ### Setting a status and sending notifications

-The `result` object has a `status` to signify a check is ok, produces a warning, or has failed.
+The `Result` object has a `status` to signify a check is ok, produces a warning, or has failed.

 You can use these methods to set the `status` of a result: